eugenechen0514/sequelize-simple-pagination/README.md

 ### SequelizePaginationResult - pagination resolve data

-`SequelizePaginationResult` is object with following properies:
+`SequelizePaginationResult` is a object type with following properties:
 * **entities** the results of the query
 * **pageIndex** page index
 * **pageCount** page count(total page amount)